ifoxfoot/fqacalc/README.md

 3. If the site assessment contains a species that is listed as a synonym to multiple species in the regional FQA database, this entry will *not* be included!
-The only way to get around this, is to enter the accepted scientific name for the intended species.
+To include the species, enter the accepted scientific name instead of the synonym.

 In all of these cases, `fqacalc` functions will print messages to warn the user about synonym issues.
 See this example: